Jump to Section

 What if I can’t find the article I’m searching for?

-While searching Databases+, should you encounter an online article which is not available in full text, you can request for it via the Document Delivery Service.
-This service is available for staff and students.
+While searching Poly LibSearch, if you find an online article which is not available in full text, you can request for it using Document Delivery Service.
+This service is available for TP staff and students.
+From the navigation bar on the Poly LibSearch page, select Document Delivery for Student or Staff to submit your request.

 What if I have too many search results?